-There are two core seminar series in medical anthropology, the Fertility and Reproduction Seminars in Michaelmas term and the Medical Anthropology Research Seminars.
+There is one core seminar series in medical anthropology; the student led Medical Anthropology Research Seminars.

 The dissertation is an independent piece of work written after the June examinations.
-Dissertation classes are held over the first four weeks of Trinity term for two hours per week, during which you will be able to present ideas for your dissertation project to colleagues and staff, and a maximum of two individual supervisors.
+Dissertation classes are held over the course of Hilary and Trinity term, during which you will be able to present ideas for your dissertation project to colleagues and staff, and a maximum of two individual supervisors.

 Many graduates enter teaching and research, though this often requires a doctorate.
-There is some recruitment to public bodies, the larger private companies, development agencies, NGOs etc.
+Our alumnae have successfully been recruited by public bodies, large private companies, development agencies, and non-governmental organisations (NGOs).

 Proven and potential academic excellence

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent: